Wednesday, September 16, 2009

 Apart from being handed a country that was a mess, President Obama is facing challenges that range from questions about his citizenship to rallies with placards that make sure that he’s painted as an Muslim outsider who has single-handily remade America (e.g. “I want my country back”).

-Others simply portray him in Joker-White dust - reminiscent of face paintings in tribal ceremonies.
+Others simply portray him in Joker-White dust, reminiscent of face paintings in tribal ceremonies.

-Ultimately, the goal of many of his opponents is to delegitimize President Obama by marginalizing and isolating him.
+Ultimately, the goal of his opponents is to delegitimize President Obama by marginalizing and isolating him.
 To do this his opponents need to believe that he is not a citizen, and an outsider.
 This is necessary to cast him as an illegal alien (the Holy Grail of outsiders for those on the right).

 These developments might be amusing if they weren’t so serious.
-Like Major League Baseball’s Jackie Robinson, who broke baseball’s color barrier in 1947, President Obama is being derided by many of his opponents because of the color of his skin and what he represents.
+Like Major League Baseball’s Jackie Robinson, who broke baseball’s color barrier in 1947, President Obama is being derided by many of his opponents because of the color of his skin, and for what he represents.
 The images they use are telling because of how they seek to cast him as a scary outsider, with scary policies, from Africa.

 I bring all of this up for two reasons.
 First, because of former President Jimmy Carter's remarks today.